hos/karen-ohanyan/README.md

 Simple website for Karen Ohanyan's online gallery.
 Inspired by [kennethnoland.com](http://www.kennethnoland.com).

-The website is built by using node.js, express.js, pug and vanilla js in font end.
+The website is built by using node.js, express.js, pug and vanilla js in front end.